Retirement Plan Advisor Search Protocol

 - Sharing our professional standards with plan sponsors who are responsible for the success of their plans.

 - Providing collective thought capital to decision makers, product providers, legislators and the public.

 - Giving voice to the retirement plan advisor community.

 - Tools to evaluate advisors, ensuring the quality of services needed for successful retirement outcomes.

-The Council is governed by an Executive Board of five representing advisors, retirement practice leaders, service providers and investment managers.
+The Council is governed by an Advisory Board of five representing advisors, retirement practice leaders, service providers and investment managers.

 How to Provide User Feedback

 The Council welcomes constructive user feedback to help enhance the effectiveness of this protocol and the Advisor Search RFP Template at our periodic reviews.